20 products under $20 to help organize your closet | CNN Underscored

 Another divider-style organizer that’s great on a closet shelf is this purse and clutch holder.
 It has slots for three small purses, clutches or wallets, and comes in either light pink, white or clear plastic.

-Keetdy Over The Door Hat Organizer for Baseball Caps ($16.99, originally $17.99; amazon.com)
+Keetdy Over-the-Door Hat Organizer for Baseball Caps ($16.99, originally $17.99; amazon.com)

-If your accessories collection runs more toward ballcaps than clutches, this over-the-door organizer will help to keep your hats stored in one place where you can see them all.
+If your accessories collection runs more toward ball caps than clutches, this over-the-door organizer will help to keep your hats stored in one place where you can see them all.
 It takes design cues from the old closet standard, the multi-pocket shoe holder, and has slots for 24 baseball-style caps, as well as beanies, bandanas and other unstructured hats.

-MarleyLifeDesign Heavy Duty Hooks ($4.42; etsy.com)
+MarleyLifeDesign Heavy-Duty Hooks ($4.42; etsy.com)

 Driskill loves a heavy-duty hook for performing all kinds of functions in a closet, from hanging a robe, a handbag, tomorrow’s outfit or, as she puts it, “clirty” clothes — that’s clean but dirty.